mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 In this case, refactoring `AccountManager` solves the root problem whereas helper methods would simply bury the symptoms.
 Refactoring not only makes the class easier to test but also facilitates usage for production clients.

-**Before writing test helper methods, look for opportunities to solve the problem by refactoring production code.**
+**Eliminate repetitive test code through clean interfaces rather than test helper methods.**
 {: .notice--info}

 # If you need helper methods, write them responsibly

 You don't always have the freedom to tear apart a production class for testability.
 Sometimes, your best option is to write helper methods, but if you do so, it's important to write good ones.

-The builder pattern is often helpful
+* Never rely on values set in helper methods
+* Avoid interacting with the system under test in helper methods

+These are logical extensions of the "keep the reader in your test function" principle.

+The builder pattern (TODO: link) often provides an elegant way of eliminating boring boilerplate while exposing values that are critical to understanding the test:

 ```python
 def test_increase_score(self):